YYZ - NRT

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Tokyo Narita Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Toronto to Tokyo Narita Airport, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Sundays and the most expensive ones on Thursdays.
+When flying from Toronto to Tokyo Narita Airport, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
+For your return to Toronto, you’ll find the best rates on Wednesdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Tokyo Narita Airport?